jahanna4/Machine-Learning-Analysis/README.md

 # Machine Learning Analysis

-### Machine learning model created to analyze Kepler Exoplanet search results.
+### Machine learning model to analyze Kepler Exoplanet search results

 The model uses pandas, matplotlib and sklearn libraries train_test_split, MinMaxScaler and KNeighborsClassifier.
 The model operates on the assumption that planets can be classified using measurements from the columns koi_fpflag_nt, koi_fpflag_ss, koi_fpflag_co and koi_fpflag_ec.
 Koi_pdisposition was used as the actual values column.
 Values in this column were encoded from "Candidate" and "False Positive" to 1, 0 with 1 representing true and 0 representing false.
 For an exoplanet listed as "Candidate", the Candidate column would reflect 1 for true and the False Positive column would reflect 0.